LEAGUE7QC/LEAGUE7QC.github.io/docs/codeofethics.md

 # Code of Ethics

 ## 1. Purpose
-The Founders League Code of Ethics outlines the ethical standards and principles that all participants, including players, staff, moderators, and the leadership, must adhere to.
+LEAGUE7 Code of Ethics outlines the ethical standards and principles that all participants, including players, staff, moderators, and the leadership, must adhere to.
 This document aims to foster a positive, inclusive, and fair environment for all members of the league.

 ## 2. Principles
 ### 2.1 Integrity